 Don’t forget to check out the fairground rides in Cathedral Gardens and more stalls in New Cathedral Street and Market Street.
 Food is abundant with a truly European feel – sample paella from Spain, goulash from Hungary or enjoy a traditional hog roast.
 For gift hunters, look for stalls selling Christmas gems including amber jewellery, as well as delights such as Belgian chocolate and French soaps.

 Find out more at the official Manchester City website.

 Set within Winchester Cathedral’s historic Inner Close and surrounded by an open-air ice rink, this German-inspired Christmas Market attracts over 350,000 visitors a year.
 It runs from November 21st to December 22nd, 2019 and plays host to over 100 stalls selling seasonal gifts and handmade items, as well as a dedicated British Crafts Village that offers glasswork and textiles.

 Find out more at the Winchester Cathedral website.

 York Christmas Festival 2019

 Enjoy the festive atmosphere of this charming medieval city as you stroll past the alpine chalets of York Christmas Market.
 Whether you’re looking for traditional items, or locally made Yorkshire produce, this market is a great place to shop for Christmas gifts,

-Kings Square offer plenty of fun rides including an old fashioned Helter Skelter, while St Sampson’s Square rustic Yorkshire Barn is the place to sample delicious treats including hot chestnuts and glasses of warming mulled wine.
-York Christmas Festival runs from November 15 to December 23, 2018.
+Kings Square offers plenty of fun rides including an old fashioned Helter Skelter, while St Sampson’s Square rustic Yorkshire Barn is the place to sample delicious treats including hot chestnuts and glasses of warming mulled wine.
+York Christmas Festival runs from November 14 to December 22nd, 2019.